Extract Audio from a DVD: 3 Direct Methods and 2 Workarounds

 Click the "Next" button.
 Select your desired output format, and customize other audio encoding settings like sample rate and audio channels.
 Select the output file's target folder.
 Once ready, click "Next" to go to the export page, and then click "Start" to begin ripping the audio from the DVD.

-How to convert video to audio format with ZAMZAR:
+How to convert an already-ripped video file to audio with Zamzar:

 Step 1: Visit the ZAMZAR Website